What Happens After Mediation?

 4. The Divorce Is Placed on the Court Roll

-Once all documents are ready—including:
+Once all required documents are prepared — including:

 • Parenting Plan